smhajnos/SheevBot/README.md

 1. Install the packages in `requirements.txt`.
 2. COPY the three files that end in `_EXAMPLE` to remove the `_EXAMPLE` from the filename.
 Leave the original `_EXAMPLE` files as well or git will get upset.

+## Test Subreddit
+1. Create a test subreddit to test settings and stuff before you go live.
+Make it the ONLY subreddit in the "subreddits" list in the `bot_config.json` until you are ready to go live.
+Also, put it in the "test_subreddit" field.

 ## Creating user accounts
 1. Create a discord bot.
 [Instructions here](https://discordpy.readthedocs.io/en/stable/discord.html).
 Put the token in `sheevsecrets.py`.
 The only perms you need are view channels, send messages, embed links, and attach files.
 2. You need a reddit account for the bot.
 Create the account regularly, log in, go to [this page](https://www.reddit.com/prefs/apps/) and create an app with type "script".
 Put the the secret and client ID in `sheevsecrets.py`.
 Also, put your password for the account in `sheevsecrets.py`.